lbrombach/OpenHVACControl/README.md

 Please see the wiki for wiring diagrams, photos, setup, and operating instructions.

-(Temp putting stuff here until I make public to enable the wiki)
+(Temporarily putting stuff here until I make public to enable the wiki)

 1. Build and wire your system